monktastic/hackmd/wip/podcast/evil-bullets.md

 - God almost seems vengeful.
 But at the end of eternity, he has a giant surprise for you.
 It turns out you were Him all along, pretending that you weren't.
 You may then be taken through every incarnation of human existence; you live the lives of everybody.
 No wonder you had to be self-deceptive to harm them.
 They were all you.
 - You were that Karen who got owned.
 You didn't want to become that person.
 Nobody could want that.
 It's only possible when the mind is contorted in an extremely painful way.
 You were also the one laughing at her.
 You knew that you were taking pleasure in seeing her get pushed deeper into her pain.
 That, too, was only possible because your mind was distorted by unhealed trauma.
 - After going through all the iterations of humanity, and witnessing the heartbreaking tragedy of it all, you are then dropped into an endless ocean of perfect love, which is actually what you are.
 You're not merely forgiven; you see that you never actually committed the sins that you just imprisoned yourself for.
 - The only mistake you ever made was forgetting who (or what) you actually are.
-From this innocent mistake arose the fear that you might not be good.
-Instead of confronting that fear, you projected it outward, and had to dream up an entire physical reality of victims and perpetrators.
-You then had to vanquish the latter to prove your own goodness and return Home.
-But part of you felt guilty for doing so, because deep down you knew that they didn't deserve this.
-To cover up this guilt, you had to project even harder.
-Thus began an endless cycle which to this day you struggle to escape.
+  - From this innocent mistake arose the fear that you might not be good.
+  - Instead of confronting that fear, you projected it outward, and had to dream up an entire physical reality of victims and perpetrators.
+  - You then had to vanquish the latter to prove your own goodness and return Home.
+  - But part of you felt guilty for doing so, because deep down you knew that they didn't deserve this.
+  - To cover up this guilt, you had to project even harder, creating increasingly terrible-seeming people.
+  - Thus began an endless cycle which to this day you struggle to escape.
 - You see that you could have skipped all that heartache by just coming home directly.
 - You are then returned to your usual bozo self, where you are given the chance to try again, now equipped with the astonishing truth.
 - It is impossible to communicate the profundity of this realization.
 It can occur on psychedelics, but also during totally sober meditation.
 To get a taste of it, read Thich Nhat Hanh's poem _Call Me By My True Names._